 Unlawful sexual harassment is not limited to the physical workplace itself.
-It can occur while employees are traveling for business or at employer sponsored events or parties.
-Calls, texts, emails, and social media usage by employees can constitute unlawful workplace harassment, even if they occur away from the workplace premises, on personal devices or during non-work hours.
+It can occur while employees are traveling for business or at employer or industry sponsored events or parties.
+Calls, texts, emails, and social media usage by employees or covered individuals can constitute unlawful workplace harassment, even if it occurs away from the workplace premises, on personal devices, or during non-work hours.